 Urban Adventures.
 Quite simply, the Best.
 Day.
 Ever.

 Maybe you’re passing through Japan on your way to somewhere else.
 Maybe you’ve just finished a skiing holiday in Hokkaido and you’ve got some time before a connecting flight.
 Maybe you’re in town for work but want to see more than the airport and the office.
 If you’ve only got a limited amount of time in Tokyo, make sure you make the most of it!
-Here are our local tips for what to do in Tokyo in just 24 hours.
+Here are our local tips (courtesy of our local Tokyo tour guides, of course!) for what to do in Tokyo in just 24 hours.

 Before you arrive

 Firstly, plan to stay in a really nice hotel.
 You need to be in a good location with all the facilities at your fingertips.
 Nowadays, even though you can connect to wifi in the Tokyo subway stations as well as Starbucks, knowing you have immediate access to wifi at your hotel can be a bit of a life-saver.
 We love the Park Hyatt, which is a short walk from the well-connected Shinjuku station, but if that’s a little out of budget we’re also loving Hotel Niwa, which blends traditional design with a modern sensibility.

 Before you come to Tokyo, think about getting some local help.
 At first impression, Tokyo can be a bit overwhelming — either hire a private guide or join a quick walking tour to help you get your bearings and get familiar with how things work.
 It would also help to draw up a quick plan on the things you want to see and do, and how to get o those places.
 The fast and efficient public transport system is going to be your best friend — it’s by far the best way to get around town.